Corporate vs independent funeral directors: who charges more and why

 Fully transparent (itemised pricing published online): Bare Cremation, Salvos Funerals, Greenfields Funerals, Lovell Meizer Funerals, Soncini Funerals, Willed.
 These providers publish line-by-line breakdowns of what each service includes and costs.
 All are independent or direct-to-consumer operators.

-Compliant under regulatory pressure: White Lady Funerals now publishes pricing online in NSW, following the introduction of the NSW Funeral Information Standard.
-Before the regulation, pricing was not readily available.
+Publishes pricing since the NSW standard: White Lady Funerals now publishes pricing online in NSW, following the introduction of the NSW Funeral Information Standard.
+Before the standard, that pricing was not readily available online.

 What corporate providers do well